Khrona98/tic-tac-toe-python/README.md

 A simple local 2-player Tic Tac Toe game made in Python for learning purposes.

 ![Tic Tac Toe in Python](/preview_screenshot.png)

 ## Notes
-The script/program is currently at it's 1.0 version.
-The code could probaly be cleaner and changed to not rely so much (or at all) at changing global variables all the time, but it works well for now.
-If I ever feel like changing it, a new version will be made available.
+The program is finally at it's 2.0 version.
+The last release as there is no more global variables being used, and the code seems to be clean enough for me.
+You can find the changelog on the releases page.

+I hope enjoy this little game I made!

 ## Dependencies
 [Python 3.x](https://www.python.org/downloads/)

 ## Installation
-Simply extract the file to the folder of your liking.
+Simply extract the files to the folder of your liking.

 ## Usage
 - Open the terminal
 - Change directory to the location of the main file **'tic_tac_toe.py'** with **'cd /path/to/the/file'** (Linux) or **'cd \path\to\the\file'** (Windows)